4253 Global Hub

 My previous project measures how much hierarchical organization affects productivity and earnings inequality.
 If hierarchies allow individuals to leverage their knowledge through other individuals' time, they should affect both productivity and earnings inequality.
 They should increase productivity by allowing individuals to better specialize (experts specializing in hard problems, others specializing in mundane ones).
 They should also amplify the earnings inequality that would be obtained through only differences in skill and luck.

 Luis Garicano and I have written several papers that investigate this phenomenon in the context of legal services.
 This research exploits confidential microdata from the Census of Services.

 Our earliest work on this agenda was entitled "Learning About the Nature of Production from Equilibrium Assignment Patterns."
 This paper examines theoretically how different classes of production functions generate different equilibrium assignments of individuals into workgroups, then uses the aforementioned Census data to investigate the form that the production function in legal services should take to rationalize earnings and organizational patterns.
-This paper is forthcoming in the Journal of Economic Behavior and Organization.
+This paper was published in the Journal of Economic Behavior and Organization in 2012.

 Another paper is entitled "The Return to Knowledge Hierarchies."
 This paper proposes a "hierarchical production function" with microfoundations in Garicano's (2000) theory of knowledge-based hierarchies.
 We derive equilibrium assignment patterns that are implied by hierarchical production functions and test them using data from law offices in 1992.
 We then develop a methodology that allows for the structural estimation of the parameters of hierarchical production functions.
 Finally, we use this method to estimate how much hierarchical production affects productivity and earnings inequality in legal services in 1992.
 We find that hierarchical organization increases productivity by at least one-third, and substantially increases earnings inequality among lawyers during this time.